 The twisty path and the stairs make the canyon a lot more fun for families.
 There are not many beams shooting down from the skies above.
 However, it should not deter you from the Lower Antelope.

 This side of the canyon is large and leads to a lengthier tour.
-It can take about an hour to an hour and a half to trek through the canyon.
+Trek through the canyon can take about an hour to an hour and a half.

 Get the best experience from Antelope Canyon